Back to Resources

 This is a big one!

-As an eCommerce seller, you probably have a good idea how important it is to have your listings fully optimized.
+As an ecommerce seller, you probably have a good idea how important it is to have your listings fully optimized.
 Selling on Walmart, that’s not going to change.

 If you’re going to sell products online, you need to make sure that your listing is found.